Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now that we’ve covered what the lessons from both companies are all about, let’s quickly compare pricing, starting with Rocket.

-Rocket Languages offers two different options.
-You can choose between a 6-month plan or a lifetime subscription.
-The 6-month plan costs around $30 per month, while the lifetime subscriptions range anywhere from $150 to $450, depending on how many levels you want to purchase.
+Rocket offers lifetime plans as opposed to monthly subscriptions, which range anywhere from $150 to $450, depending on how many levels you want to purchase.

 To be clear though, those prices are a little deceiving, as those are just the full MSRPs.
 Rocket Languages is almost always running some sort of deal or special promotion, and in most cases, you can expect to receive at least 40% off, if not more.